dimitri/pgcopydb/docs/resume.rst

      snapshot.

-     Even when the snapshot has been exported with a replication protocol command, Postgres still requires the session to be maintained as opened here.
+     Even when the snapshot has been exported with a replication protocol command, Postgres still requires the session to be maintained opened here.

   2. The logical replication on the client side is not concerned with the